Arun-KS96/OPENLANE-Workshop/README.md

 ![](/Figures/3.5.png)

+SPICE file created from *sky130_inv.ext* - technology:

 ![](/Figures/3.6.png)

 ### Spice Simulation using ngspice

-SPICE file created from *sky130_inv.ext* - technology:
+Here, we do some modification in the sky130_inv.spice file by adding Vdd, Vss etc.

 ![](/Figures/3.7.png)